Strategy Breakdown11 min readLast reviewed

 Before adding Meta: Google Ads only. €1.2M/year revenue, 3.4x ROAS, branded search 8% of total Google spend.

 After 6 months running Meta in parallel: €2.8M/year revenue blended, Google ROAS 3.8x (up because Meta lifted branded search), Meta ROAS 1.9x on top-of-funnel acquisition.
 Blended ROAS 2.6x.
-Profit absolute went up 2.4x even though blended ROAS dropped because the absolute spend doubled and unit economics held.
+Profit in absolute terms went up 2.4x even though blended ROAS dropped - because the absolute spend doubled and unit economics held.

 That is the win condition.
-Both channels at the right role, sharing attribution, compounding into each other.
+Both channels playing their role, sharing attribution, compounding into each other.

-What "Google Ads vs Facebook Ads dropshipping" really means
+The real question behind "Google Ads vs Facebook Ads for dropshipping"

-The question itself is usually a budget question.
+The question is usually a budget question.
 "I have $5K to spend, where should it go?"
-The answer depends on three variables.

 Product fit.
-If your product has clear search demand (anyone is googling it by name or category), Google first.
+If your product has clear search demand - anyone is googling it by name or category - Google first.
 If your product is novel or category-creating, Meta first.
+Context and keyword-based buying works on Google.
+Interest and audience-based desire creation works on Meta.

 Catalogue depth.
 Less than 10 SKUs, Meta first.
 Performance Max struggles below catalogue depth.
 Above 50 SKUs, Google scales harder.

 Operator strength.
-If you are a creative-driven operator, Meta plays to your strength.
-If you are an analytical operator, Google rewards you more.
-If you are still figuring out where your store fits in the channel mix, the free eCom Lab community is where operators running both Google and Meta compare notes - 200+ brands, no sales pitch.
+Creative-driven operator?
+Meta plays to your strength.
+Analytical operator?
+Google rewards you more.
+If you are still figuring out where your store fits, the free eCom Lab community is where operators running both channels compare notes - 740+ operators, no sales pitch.

 For a typical dropshipping store with 50-500 SKUs and reasonable search demand, Google Ads is the better first channel.
 Add Meta at $10K/month spend if you want to scale faster than Google alone allows.
 Drop the budget breakdown for the spend math.